The Word Became Flesh:

 (Read John 1:15-34)

 John came to bear witness of Jesus Christ.
 He was a bridge between the Old Testament and News Testament.
-From His fullness disciples have received grace upon grace.
+From the fullness Christ, the disciples have received grace upon grace.
 Moses gave the Law.
 The purpose of the Law was to reveal sin and to lead us to Christ (Gal 3:24).
 Grace and Truth came through Jesus Christ.
 Grace is God's undeserving favor to sinners.
 The truth says that the salvation is only through the sacrifice of Christ.
 Sin separated us from God.
 It was entirely of God's grace and mercy that Christ came to save us (Titus 2:11).
-He came to destroyed the power of death by His own death and resurrection.
+He came to destroy the power of death by His own death and resurrection.
 He is able to set us free from the fear of death.
 This is the unbelievable transaction story.
 As someone has said, "The Son of God became Son of man that sons of men could become sons of God”.
 By descending to the earth Christ has prepared us to ascend into heaven.
-By taking our mortality He has imparted to us His immortality.
+By taking our mortality, Christ has imparted to us His immortality.
 By experiencing our weaknesses He has strengthened us by His power (2 Cor 13:4).
 By receiving our poverty He has made us spiritually rich (2 Cor 8:9).
-By taking our sins upon Him He has clothed us with His righteousness (2 Cor 5:21).
+By taking our sins upon himself Christ has clothed us with His righteousness (2 Cor 5:21).
 John the Baptist came to prepare the way of the Lord.
 John was unworthy of even to untie His sandal.
 John baptized people in water as an outward sign of repentance.
 But Christ came to baptize them with the Holy Spirit.
 Only Christ has the power to forgive sin.
 When John saw Jesus coming towards him; he said, “Behold the Lamb of God who takes away the sin of the world” (1:29).
-Only Christ can take away the sin of the world.
+Only Christ could take away the sin of the world.
 John testified that Jesus is the Son of God because it was revealed to him at the baptism of Jesus (Matt 3:13-17).
-Jesus is the fulfillment of all the Old Testament promises (1:20-21).
-John was a faithful witness of Christ but Jesus is greater Savior.
+Jesus is the fulfillment of the Old Testament promises (1:20-21).
+John was a faithful witness but Jesus is the great Savior.

 Jesus Said "Follow Me":